-Application an d Scoping Phase 29/07/2020 ubmitted Application Form and Draft Scoping Report Incl. the Plan of Study for EIA) for 60 day comment priod.
-Comment period ends on 07/10/2020 EAP to notify the registered I&APs (incl. the State departments) of the availability of the draft SR. Commenting period of 30 days + 30days for I&APs and State departments to comment.
+Application an d Scoping Phase 29/07/2020 Submitted Application Form and Draft Scoping Report (incl. the Plan of Study for EIA) for 60 day comment period.
+Enviroafrica Comment period ends on 07/10/2020 EAP to notify the registered I&APs (incl. the State departments) of the availability of the draft SR. Commenting period of 30 days + 30days for I&APs and State departments to comment.
 Ends on 07 October 2020.
 Enviroafrica 09/10/2020 - 23/11/2020 Submitted Final Scoping Review to DENC for Approval (43 days) EnviroAfrica / DENC 28/01/2021- 01/03/2021 Submit Draft EIR once approval of Final Scoping Report has been received from DENC.
 Notify I&APs regarding availability of Draft EIR for comment.
 30 Day Comment period ends on 1 st March 2021.
 Extension to process and invoicing dates due to (i) DEFF's response to COVID-19 (i.e. requirement to extend EIA timeframes and commenting periods) 1 and (ii) DENC on leave from 15 th December 2020 - 05 th January 2021 (this period of time has to be excluded from the EIA process).
-EnviroAfrica Decision period ends on 30th June 2021 Submit Final EIR (depending on types of comments received during the Draft EIR phase and degree to which the report must be amended) for Decision Making (107 day period).
-Decision period ends on 30th June 2021 .
+EnviroAfrica TBC Submit Final EIR (depending on types of comments received during the Draft EIR phase and degree to which the report must be amended) for Decision Making (107 day period).
 Extension to process and invoicing dates due to (i) DEFF's response to COVID-19 (i.e. requirement to extend EIA timeframes and commenting periods) 1 and (ii) DENC on leave from 15 th December 2020 - 05 th January 2021 (this period of time has to be excluded from the EIA process).
 EnviroAfrica / DENC